 - Becomes an official recognition and honor on the student’s academic transcript.

 - Provides months of meaningful experience, making the student more valuable to an employer upon graduation.
 Many companies reduce recruiting and training costs by hiring former CO-OP interns.

 - Enables a student to earn money to help finance his/her college education.

 - Makes academic work more meaningful through practical application of classroom principles and many employers have lab facilities and equipment that are not available on most campuses.

 - Creates the proper environment to explore career choices and be professionally exposed to diverse opportunities within a specific field of study before graduation.

 - Offers the opportunity to collaborate and network with professionals who have many years of experience in the student’s major field of study.

-- Students can retain actively enrolled status while working as a part-time or full-time Co-op intern.
+- Students can retain actively enrolled status while working as a part-time or full-time CO-OP intern.

-What is a Co-op Work Report?
+What is a CO-OP Work Report?

-CO-OP interns must accurately complete and submit a Work Report each semester to verify the Co-op internship experience is within their field of study.
-Review of the Work Report (which includes an employer evaluation) assists in determining the letter grade received on the official transcript.
-Work Reports must be completed, submitted and signed by the appropriate employment supervisor (for undergraduate and graduate students) and faculty advisor (for graduate students only) before each semester deadline.
-Work Reports and evaluations should be scanned and submitted via email to ecareers [at] central.uh.edu to confirm the date and time of the submission.
-Submitting the Work Report after the deadline will result in the student receiving a lower letter grade on the official transcript up to and including a letter grade of F.
+CO-OP interns must accurately complete and submit a Work Report on time each semester to verify the CO-OP internship experience is within their field of study.
+Review of the Work Report (which includes an employer evaluation) assists in determining the grade received on the official transcript.
+Work Reports must be completed, submitted, and signed by the appropriate employment supervisor (for undergraduate and graduate students) and faculty advisor (for graduate students only) before each semester deadline in Blackboard.